+Iran Says Its Stockpiles Of Enriched Uranium Level Now Exceed Limit In Nuclear Deal

-Iran Says Its Enriched Uranium Level Now Exceeds JCPOA Limit
+Iran Says Its Stockpiles Of Enriched Uranium Level Now Exceed Limit In Nuclear Deal

-Iran's nuclear program has now exceeded limits that were set in the 2015 international deal, with Iranian Foreign Minister Mohammad Javad Zarif saying on Monday that the country has 300 kilograms (661 pounds) of low-enriched uranium.
+Iran's nuclear program has now exceeded limits that were set in the 2015 international deal, with Iranian Foreign Minister Mohammad Javad Zarif saying Monday that the country has more than 300 kilograms (661 pounds) of low-enriched uranium.

 The limit is part of the Joint Comprehensive Plan of Action (JCPOA), the Obama-era agreement from which President Trump withdrew the U.S. According to Iran's Islamic Republic News Agency, Zarif said that because of Trump's move, and the U.S. sanctions that target anyone doing business with Iran, his country isn't seeing economic benefits — and that under the terms of the JCPOA, Iran is allowed to exceed restrictions on enriched uranium.